 Researchers at the University of Pittsburgh Medical Center found out that the quality and quantity of pregnant women’s sleep can lead to complications at birth.
-However, if you can find the best pillow for pregnancy, you are assured that you can have a long and peaceful sleep at night.
+However, if you can find the best pregnancy pillow for back pain ,you are assured that you can have a long and peaceful sleep at night.

 Why is it important that you should be using a pregnancy pillow during pregnancy?